spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/migrate-ctes-raw-sql-queries-views-procedures-etc.md

     * temporary tables
     * materialised views
     * etc.
-4. Procedures and Functions have to be doubled checked individually since there might be compatibility issues between DB providers different from `MariaDB`.
+4. Procedures and Functions have to be doubled checked individually since there might be compatibility issues between RDBMSs different from `MariaDB`.

 ## Example of similar CTE and bulk insert query